 Beautiful ride down to Cao Bang province.
 Few passes from where you can dominate the area.
 The road is easy but there are many blind curves.
 We can stop very often for photos.
-All together, stop for drinks and food it should be an 8-hour journey.
+Altogether, stop for drinks and food it should be an 8-hour journey.
 Stay in a hotel.

-Ride in 1 hour and half to reach the beautiful village of Quang Uyen, in the middle of a mountain cirque.
+Ride in 1 hour and a half to reach the beautiful village of Quang Uyen, in the middle of a mountain cirque.
 This is the territory of Nung An people.
-Home stay in a host family and the hostess is a great cook.
+Homestay with a host family and the hostess is a great cook.

 Ride from Quang Uyen to Lang Son on the famous historical Highway 4.
 We will have time to discover this city which has become a big trading post between China and Vietnam.
 In fact, you can shop for cheap Chinese products at the nearby Dong Kinh market.